DSStoffer/dsstoffer.github.io/freetex.md

 - <a href="https://www.ctan.org/tex-archive/support/excel2latex/" target="_blank">Excel2LaTeX</a>   When it comes to making tables, LaTeX is a PaiN ... especially if your editor does not allow or is inept at column mode editing.  _Excel2LaTeX_ allows you to transform the current selection from Excel to LaTeX.
 I've used this and it works pretty well... although, for the most part, I'll do my tables in [Crimson Editor](http://www.crimsoneditor.com)  and then paste it in my TeX document.
 I do it this way because the column mode editing in CE is excellent.
 Some advanced editors have a table tool built into them.
 There is also an [online table generator](https://www.tablesgenerator.com).

+  - While we're here, the package [booktabs](https://ctan.org/pkg/booktabs?lang=en) makes better looking tables.
+An internet search on _latex booktabs_ will bring up all sorts of examples and comparisons with vanilla LaTeX.

 - <a href="http://www.ctan.org/what_is_tex.html" target="_blank">Why TeX?</a> Ten good reasons (check out reason number 8) and some history, too.

+- <a href="https://www.sascha-frank.com/latex.html" target="new"> LaTeX Topics</a> has many useful tips.

 - <a href="https://mirrors.ibiblio.org/pub/mirrors/CTAN/info/short-math-guide/short-math-guide.pdf" target="_blank">AMS-LaTeX</a> If you're typing math, you should check out (and use) AMS-LaTeX.
 It's  included in the MikTeX distribution, but take a look at the short guide (a pdf file) for a quick start.